gigamonkey/grading/README.md

 which takes the assignment id and the path to the Markup file.
 Also loads the choices and mchoices answers into `normalized_answers` all with scores of 0.0.

 Step 2.
-Load student answers with `get-answers.py` which takes the assignment id and course id and then gets the information it needs about the assignment and the github repos of the students it was assigned to from the server.
-Loads all the answers into `student_answers` and the normalized versions into `normalized_answers`.
+Load student answers from current with `./repos` and the `questions` script which puts them in a directory under `grading/<course_id>`

+Step 3.
+Load the answers into the database with `load-answers.js` which takes the name of thdirectory created in Step 2.

 Step 3.
 Score all the answers with `score-answers.py` which for each question finds unique normalized answers that haven't been assigned a score and prompts